-Trump’s election attacks on Twitter spark new online calls for violence as rioters stormed the U.S. Capitol
+Twitter, Facebook lock Trump’s accounts amid D.C. riots

+Trump belatedly called for calm on Twitter as the riot at the Capitol earlier Wednesday halted a process to certify Joe Biden as the next president.
+But his plea came in a now-removed video that was itself laced with disinformation, and he shared the message only after most of the mob had been pushed outside the building — leaving a trail of online and offline discord in his wake.

+As the mob of Trump supporters stormed the House and Senate, their compatriots online celebrated the chaos, cheering the violence across a wide array of social media sites and calling for bloodshed in the days ahead.

-The real-world violence forced congressional lawmakers into a lockdown and raised new questions about whether social media sites, including Facebook and Twitter, have acted swiftly and aggressively enough to rein in the dangerous rhetoric from Trump and his allies at a critical juncture for the future of U.S. democracy.
+The real-world violence forced lawmakers into a lockdown and raised new questions about whether social media sites, including Facebook and Twitter, have acted swiftly and aggressively enough to rein in the dangerous rhetoric from Trump and his allies at a critical juncture for the future of U.S. democracy.

-The onslaught of criticism prompted Facebook late Wednesday to take the rare step of removing Trump’s video after hours of internal debate about the president’s actions.
+Amid the onslaught of criticism, Facebook took the rare step of removing Trump’s video after hours of internal debate about the president’s actions, before blocking his account entirely.
+YouTube also removed the video, while Twitter similarly took aim at Trump throughout the day, flagging tweets that sent mixed messages about the events that had unfolded.

-“This is an emergency situation and we are taking appropriate emergency measures, including removing President Trump’s video," said Guy Rosen, one of the company’s top executives, on Twitter.
-"We removed it because on balance we believe it contributes to rather than diminishes the risk of ongoing violence.”
+“These are the things and events that happen when a sacred landslide election victory is so unceremoniously & viciously stripped away from great patriots who have been badly & unfairly treated for so long,” Trump said in a tweet since removed.
+“Go home with love & in peace.
+Remember this day forever!”

-The saga began in the morning, when Trump urged his followers to march to the Capitol at a rally during which his attorney, Rudolph Giuliani, earlier called for a “trial by combat.”
-Trump later took to social media to attack his own vice president, Mike Pence, for failing to overturn the results of the election on his behalf.
+The saga began in the morning, when Trump urged his followers to march to the Capitol at a rally during which his attorney, Rudolph W. Giuliani, earlier called for a “trial by combat.”
+Trump later took to social media to attack Vice President Pence for failing to overturn the results of the election on Trump’s behalf.

-Trump’s online and offline rhetoric ultimately emboldened a supportive mob later to breach the building, halting the House and Senate’s work and forcing Pence’s evacuation.
-The president soon returned to Twitter to encourage his supporters to stay “peaceful“ — but he did not ask them to leave until a video uploaded to the site later in the afternoon.
+The president’s online and offline rhetoric ultimately emboldened a supportive mob later to breach the building, halting the House and Senate’s work and forcing Pence’s evacuation.
+The president soon returned to Twitter to encourage his supporters to stay “peaceful” — but he did not ask them to leave until he did so in a video uploaded to the site later in the afternoon.

 “Please support our Capitol Police and Law Enforcement,” he tweeted.
 “They are truly on the side of our Country.
 Stay peaceful!”

-Twitter on Wednesday labeled Trump’s initial election tweet as “disputed," and the company later said it would restrict tweets that violate its rules in response to the “ongoing situation in Washington, D.C.”
-But Trump’s comments still managed to attract tens of thousands of retweets and likes minutes after he published them.

-The president’s words also reverberated far beyond the social-media platform where he boasts more than 88 million followers.
-Trump supporters online have spent months egging on what they’ve called a “second civil war” against Democrats and the so-called “deep state,” and many have boosted QAnon and other conspiracy theories suggesting that an uprising of covert military forces or civilian militias could help secure Trump’s presidency.
+The president’s words also reverberated far beyond Twitter, where he boasts more than 88 million followers, and other more traditional social media platforms.
+Trump supporters on lesser-known sites have spent months egging on what they’ve called a “second civil war” against Democrats and the “deep state.”
+Many have boosted QAnon and other conspiracy theories suggesting that an uprising of covert military forces or civilian militias could help secure Trump’s presidency.

-The storming of the Capitol building on Wednesday led many of those accounts to celebrate — and call for further violence.
-As the jarring images of the riots appeared on television, the pro-Trump forum TheDonald.win hosted an online “watch party,” with thousands of commenters providing commentary and sharing live-stream video links of the blitz.
+The storming of the Capitol on Wednesday led many of those accounts to celebrate — and call for further violence.
+As the jarring images of the rioting appeared on television, the pro-Trump forum TheDonald.win hosted an online “watch party,” with thousands providing commentary and sharing live-stream video links of the blitz.

 “THIS IS WHY TRUMP CALLED US TO DC TODAY!
 STORM THE [expletive] CAPITOL!!!” said the top-voted comment from user RedWhiteBlue15.
 “You fight now or get thrown into a camp later. … They are going to take EVERYTHING FROM YOU INCLUDING YOUR HUMANITY!”